Knowledge is power, especially when it’s shared.

 Also, leaders can further foster the culture of sharing by publishing a vlog or a newsletter once a week or a month.
 There, they can share their insights, describe best practices, or answer employee questions.

-Take Brad Rencher, general manager of Adobe’s Marketing Cloud, as an example.
+Consider Brad Rencher, the general manager of Adobe’s Marketing Cloud, as an example.

 He wanted to share valuable information about the company, but the traditional methods of communication weren’t bringing in the desired results.